Abhiram0304/Weather_App/Readme.md

-It Shows Weather based on your Device's Current locationa and also by searching for a location.
+It Shows Weather based on your Device's Current location and also by searching for a location.